 Members of NHS must attend all monthly meetings, complete fifty hours of service (twenty hours for Theology class and thirty additional hours for NHS), and participate in three sanctioned events each year in order to remain NHS members and graduate with honors cords as seniors.

-Any students interested in helping others at Martin Luther and the surrounding communities are invited to attend service committee meetings and join our club.
-We serve by hosting the blood drives, sponsoring the angel tree, raising money for different organizations, hosting teacher appreciation day, running food drives, etc. Meetings are at 7:30 one or two Wednesdays a month in room 117.
+Any students interested in helping others at Martin Luther and the surrounding communities are invited to attend Service Committee meetings and join our club.
+We serve by hosting the blood drives, sponsoring the angel tree, raising money for different organizations, hosting teacher appreciation day, running food drives, etc. Meetings are at 7:30 one or two Wednesdays a month.

 Activities include: Spartathon, Mr. Student Body, Senior Servant Sale, Candy Cane Sale, Valentine's Day Candy Sale, Spirit Week/Class Competitions, Dress Up Days, School Decorating, and members are enthusiastic, eager to help, excited about planning events, and efficient in completing tasks.

 Spartathon is a whole school fundraiser usually run in September.
 We have a 1/2 day of regular classes and then run class competitions from 11:45-3:30.
 Students must raise at least $25 to participate in the events and earn spirit points for their class in the Spirit competitions culminating at the end of Homecoming week.
 See the links on the side of this page for more information.

 Events include: Poker, volleyball, doubles tennis, floor hockey, chess, checkers, indoor soccer, kickball, badminton, slip 'n slide, Bags tournament, bocce ball, ping pong, bingo, frisbee golf, dodge ball, Catchphrase and powder puff football.